C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 ### 2.b Applying Source Code Criticism — 35 minutes

+This section puts into practice the analytical framework introduced in 2.a.
+You will examine two related code artifacts from the history of personal computing, applying the key analytical questions to real historical sources.
+The two artifacts are deliberately connected — they belong to the same program lineage — allowing you to observe how code evolves across time and what that evolution reveals historically.

-In Section 2.a, we introduced key analytical questions historians bring to code: establishing provenance, understanding context, reading linguistic and cultural markers, analyzing comments, and attending to what is absent.
+Previously, we introduced key analytical questions historians bring to code: establishing provenance, understanding context, reading linguistic and cultural markers, analyzing comments, and attending to what is absent.
 Now we apply these questions to a specific artifact.

 > **A note before you begin:** You are encouraged to search the web at any point during this exercise to help identify the artifact and verify your hypotheses.
 Searching for names, dates, or technical terms you observe in the document is part of the analytical process—just as a historian might consult reference works while examining an unfamiliar source.